hverboncoeur/Verboncoeur2024-JoG/README.md

 9. Open the notebook from the file browser on the left side and hit play on the cells to your heart's content.

 ## Notes

-1. The code for delineating boundaries around surface-height anomalies comes from Wilson Sauthoff.
-Boundaries used in this study are located in the figures folder as shapefiles.
+1. The scripts for delineating boundaries around surface-height anomalies come from in-prep work by Wilson Sauthoff ([link to be updated with publication] (https://github.com/wsauthoff)).
+All boundaries used in this study are located in the 'code/shapefiles' folder as shapefiles.
+2. Data from ICESat, CryoSat-2, and ICESat-2 used in this study are available on Zenodo ([link] ()).
+The resulting dh/dt time series are available at the same link.

 ## Referencing